Constitution of the Ohio Fire Chiefs' Association, Inc.

 - Be the official representative and spokesperson for the Association.

 - Serve as the chair of the executive committee.

 - Preside at meetings of the Association and at meetings of the board of directors, preserve order and decorum and decide questions of order.
 Whenever a question of procedure arises, “Robert’s Rules of Order, Newly Revised,” shall be used as a guide.

 - Ensure that all committees, work groups or task forces operate according to the constitution and bylaws and Association policies.

 - Call a special meeting of the board of directors when so requested by a majority of the board of directors or whenever the president determines necessary.

 - Name additional committees, work groups, or task forces and appoint their chairs for the term of office to accomplish the goals and objectives of the Association.

 - Be an ex-officio member of all standing committees and sections.

-Section 2 – 1st Vice-President – The 1st Vice-President shall assist the President in every possible way.
-In the absence of the President, the 1st Vice-President shall perform all the duties of that office and shall automatically succeed to the office of President at the end of the President’s term.
+Section 2 – President-Elect – The President-Elect shall assist the President in every possible way.
+In the absence of the President, the President-Elect shall perform all the duties of that office and shall automatically succeed to the office of President at the end of the President’s term.